 There are many differences between acrylic and silicone.
 We have listed the main differences below:

-The following applies for both silicone sealants and acrylic sealants: Store the cartridges as cool (maximum +20 °C) and dry as possible and avoid extreme temperature changes.
+The following applies for both silicone sealants and acrylic sealants: Store the cartridges as cool (max. +20 °C) and dry as possible and avoid extreme temperature changes.
 Note: Since acrylate sealants contain water, they should never be exposed to frost.

 Silicone is waterproof or water-repellent.
 That’s why a silicone-based sealant is the right choice in sanitary facilities and generally in areas in which there is a certain degree of moisture.
-Furthermore, our silicone sealants for sanitary facilities contain a suitable fungicide which prevents mould growth.
+Furthermore, our silicone sealants for sanitary facilities contain a suitable fungicide which prevents mold growth.